Seminar in the Former Soviet Union

 - Acquire networks, insights, and examples of practice that can inform and impact students' future professional careers.

-From February 16-23, 2014, six second-year Hornstein students were joined by Hornstein professor, Mark Rosen, for an intensive study tour of contemporary Jewish life and history in Chishinau, Moldova and Odessa, Ukraine.
+From February 16-23, 2014, six second-year Hornstein students were joined by Hornstein professor, Mark Rosen, and staff member, Rise Singer, for an intensive study tour of contemporary Jewish life and history in Chishinau, Moldova and Odessa, Ukraine.

 The group met with organizational and thought leaders, Jewish peer groups, and visited historical sites in Chishinau and Odessa.
 In the students' daily blog, participant, Noah Zaves '14, describes one afternoon in Odessa: